jacksonmcafee/fall-2022/README.md

-there's a template warning out there somewhere but it basically goes: if you're an FSU student taking any of these classes, please don't yoink my code or else we're both going to have a bit of a problem!
+there's a template warning out there somewhere but it basically goes: if you're an FSU student taking any of these classes, please don't yoink my code or else one or both of us is getting in trouble...